 ½ tsp baking soda

-1. In a small bowl, mix the applesauce with ground flax and let this sit for 10 minutes to thicken.
+1. In a small bowl, mix the applesauce with ground chia and let this sit for 10 minutes to thicken.

 2. Add the lemon juice to the almond milk and let this sit for 10 minutes to make vegan buttermilk.